hoxu/ng-breadcrumbs/README.md

 #### Step 2: Set up routing

 In order to use breadcrumbs you'll need to use configure your app to use Angular's routeProvider.
-You'll also need to include the breadcrumbs service.
+You'll also need to load the ng-breadcrumbs module.
 You can then set a label for each route (breadcrumb) within the route options.

 ```javascript
   var app = angular.module('ab', ['ng-breadcrumbs'])